Pearl Brewing Company: 1970s – 1990s

 In 1969, Pearl was acquired by Southdown, a conglomerate that started out in the sugar industry.
 In 1977, Pearl was sold to General Brewing of San Francisco, owned by Paul Kalmanovitz.
 Kalmanovitz specialized in leveraged buy-outs, which take over businesses to sell off their parts for profit, closing plants and laying off employees.
 After a takeover in St. Louis, brewery employees there flew the American flag at half-staff and upside down.
 Kalmanovitz in 1985 acquired the Pabst breweries, which itself originated in 1844, and proceeded to unite his holdings under the name Pabst Brewing Company rather than that of Lucky Lager.

 2000s

 The new millennium did not bring a change in luck for Pearl or Pabst as a whole.
 Changes instituted in the 1990s saved money, but did not solve the company's larger problems.
 As of 2000, Pabst's new strategic plan was well underway.
 To save even more money, they had devised an idea to save the company, closing all of their breweries and ending their own beer production.

 After 118 years of brewing along the San Antonio River, the doors to the Pearl Brewery closed.

 In 2001, Silver Ventures, Inc. acquired the property and transitioned the brewery to the boutique hotel, Hotel Emma, which opened in 2015.
-The hotel is named after the Emma Koehler, the wife of Pearl Brewery president Otto Koehler.
+The hotel is named after Emma Koehler, the wife of Pearl Brewery president Otto Koehler.

-Pearl relaunched its beer in 2020 and changed their formula (July 2020).
+In 2020, Pearl relaunched its beer and changed their formula.